Namakula-Amber/A-look-into-Edmonton-Bike-Riders-/README.md

 Anonymous Respondents: 170

 Where users can get help with your project:
+- You can message me directly here, and I will do my best to respond.
+I am not used to GitHub but I will try my best.

+More ways to use the data:
 - Adding in more variables to consider
 - Utilizing and adding in larger data sets from Edmonton and or other cities in Alberta and Canada